smcneece/battery-sentinel/README.md

 [![Add repository to Home Assistant](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fsmcneece%2Fbattery-sentinel)

-> ⚠️ **I'm currently unable to confirm this button works on recent HA versions** — it opens the App Store but may not show the pre-filled add repository dialog.
+> ⚠️ **I'm currently unable to confirm this button works on recent HA versions.** It opens the App Store but may not show the pre-filled add repository dialog.
 I have [filed a bug with Home Assistant](https://github.com/home-assistant/my.home-assistant.io/issues/698).
 If this button works for you, please let me know in [issues](https://github.com/smcneece/battery-sentinel/issues).
 In the meantime, use Option B below.

 **Option B: Manual repository add** (works on all installations):